xwipeoutx/hololens-workshop/3-richer-experience/1-bee.md

 Hit play to see if it works.
 If not, blame math.

+Once you're happy:

-Once you're happy, add it to your prefabs and delete the bee.
+1. Add the bee to your prefabs
+2. Delete the bee from your scene hierarchy.